-The Vasque Breeze 2.0 GTX is a very comfortable boot that breathes better than all others that we tested, save the non-waterproof Merrell Moab Ventilator.
+This is a very comfortable boot that breathes better than all others that we tested, save the non-waterproof Merrell Moab Ventilator Mid.
 The combination leather and mesh upper is supple and hugs your foot and ankle right from the start, and the stock dual-density insole is one of the best.
 Out of the box comfort is a major plus for this model.
 After a few days on the trails, the ankle collar and tongue became even more comfy as they molded to our tester's foot.
 After the laces pass through four webbing eyes on the forefoot, a middle and two upper hook eyelets complete the lacing system.
 It is a fairly simple system, and quick to tighten, but the middle hook doesn't provide the positive lock on the laces that we like.

-Ankle stability is not one of the strong points for the Breeze 2.0 relative to the other boots we tested.
+Relative to the other boots we tested, ankle stability is not one of the strong points for the Breeze 2.0.
 The light weight and flexible upper that is so comfortable provides less lateral stability for the ankle than the other midweights we tested, but more than the lightweights, most of which have a shorter ankle collar.
 The Breeze occupies a sort of middle ground between minimalist lightweights and more stable and supportive midweights.

 Weighing in at 2.90 lbs for our size 12 test pair, the Breeze 2.0 is the lightest boot we tested with a full height ankle collar.
 The ample mesh panels incorporated in the upper help keep the weight low.

 Water resistance is a challenge for the Breeze.
-The version we tested is built with a Gore-Tex membrane, and kept our sock dry during our 'stand in the river and flex' test.
-But the upper with it's mesh panels soaks up more water than most other products.
-One really wet hikes, we found water penetrated into the boot (but not thru the Gore-Tex liner) and it was slow to dry.
+The version we tested is built with a Gore-Tex membrane, and kept our sock dry during our "stand in the river and flex" test.
+But the upper (with its mesh panels) soaks up more water than most other products.
+On really wet hikes, we found water penetrated into the boot's upper (but not through the Gore-Tex liner) and it was slow to dry.
 The Gore-Tex liner is asked to do more in this boot than in products with a more water resistant upper.
 We feel the design of this boot is more suited to the non-waterproof version.

 The Breeze is best suited for long day hikes and backpacking with light loads.
 Our lead tester has narrow and sweaty feet, and this is a perfect product for him.